 Ellie Davison and Virginia Bolding Gilmore left businesses and buildings behind them which are material memorials, but a closer look at the quality of their lives pushes aside worldly success and illuminates the eternal fulfillment which they found in “serving humanity”.

-Ninety years after it’s founding Gilmore Foundation continues the legacy of our namesake.
+100 years after its founding, Gilmore Foundation continues the legacy of our namesake.